Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Sample Selection and MUSE Observations

-Observations of all galaxies are done in MUSE Wide-Field Mode, WFM \citep{Bacon_10}.
-In Table\,\ref{tab:targets-general}, we summarise the general properties and observations of each galaxy studied in this work.
-The spatial scale of each galaxy is calculated based on distance measurements from different sources, specified in the table.
-The spatial resolutions (SR) of each galaxy are calculated based on the median point spread function full width at half maximum (PSF FHWM, or seeing), measured with the VLT guide star in the V band, during the exposures with the MUSE slow guiding system, using the formula $\rm SR = spatial \ scale \times PSF \ FWHM$.
+In Table~\ref{tab:targets-general}, we summarise the general properties and observations of each galaxy studied in this work.
+The spatial scale in pc per arcsec, for each galaxy is derived from the adopted distance listed in the table via the angular–physical conversion.
+The spatial resolution (SR) is then estimated from the delivered image quality, quantified by the median point-spread function (PSF) full width at half maximum (FWHM; ``seeing") measured from the VLT guide star in the $V$ band during MUSE slow-guiding exposures, using $\mathrm{SR} = (\mathrm{spatial\ scale}) \times (\mathrm{PSF\ FWHM})$.
+For a given PSF FWHM, the physical resolution therefore scales linearly with distance.

 However, during the observations of 10 galaxies obtained for CBS and for NGC\,1566 from MAD, MUSE's AO system is used.
 Therefore, for these galaxies, using the approach from \citet{Fusco_2020}, which accounts for AO monitoring, the PSF FHWMs have been reconstructed to obtain the corrected values.
 This method demonstrates significant improvements in the seeing for most galaxies, typically between 30--50\%.
 The PSF FHWMs recorded during observations, along with those improved by AO, are detailed in Table\,\ref{tab:targets-general}.
 This table also includes RC3 classification of each galaxy from \citet{deVaucouleurs_1991}, and the logarithmic stellar masses obtained from the Spitzer Survey of Stellar Structure in Galaxies (S4G), which have an approximate accuracy of 0.1\,dex \citep{Munoz-Mateos_13,Munoz-Mateos_2015}.
 For NGC\,7177, which is not included in S4G, the stellar mass is estimated from its $B$-band absolute magnitude in the HyperLEDA database, assuming the same 0.1\,dex uncertainty.